latest nhpb_banner 1__compressed

 Children and their parents may also benefit from the Follow Along Program, which helps young children who are at-risk for experiencing developmental delays.
 There is also the Early Hearing Detection and Intervention Program which improves the access of services and medical care for children who are deaf or hard of hearing.
 Two other resources for young children include the Early Intervention Program as well as Help Me Grow.
 Call 1-800-728-5420 for information on programs for children with Special Needs.

 The Department of Human Services' Continuing Care Administration's Disability Services Division assists people with disabilities as well as their care takers.
 The department may offer and support those with chronic medical conditions, developmental challenges, acquired or traumatic brain injuries and physical disabilities.
 Case managers can help individuals live where they choose by providing community-based services and arrange for independence in the community.
 Services from the not for profit include home, work-related services and residential care.
-(800) 747-5484.
+Call (800) 747-5484.

-Additional agencies and resources for the disabled
+Additional agencies in MN and resources for the disabled

 The main government offices and non-profits for the disabled in Minnesota are below.
+They also help people get SSI social security, address an benefit cuts, and advocate for the disabled.

 The Arc of Minnesota

+2446 University Avenue West, Saint Paul MN, 55114.
 The phone number is 833.450.1494

 Autism Society of Minnesota

+2380 Wycliff Street, Saint Paul, MN 55114.
 Main number: (651) 647-1083

-Brain Injury Association of Minnesota
+Brain Injury Association of MN

 Minnesota Academy for the Blind

+400 SE 6th Avenue, Faribault, MN 55021.
 Telephone number is (800) 657-3634

-Minnesota Academy for the Deaf
+MN Academy for the Deaf

-Location of the center is 615 Olof Hanson Drive
+Location of the center is 615 Olof Hanson Drive, Faribault, MN 55021.
+Phone number is (800) 657-3996 or (507) 400-6088

 Minnesota Association of Centers for Independent Living